Knowledge, Practices, Pedagogy

 - ECRICOL (Sandrine Bazile, 2016–2020).

-- Development and evaluation of a professional development program aimed at improving the teaching of modeling in mathematics and physical sciences.
+- Development and evaluation of a professional development program aimed at improving the teaching of modeling in mathematics and the physical sciences.
 (Aurélie Chesnais, 2019).

-- FORMSCIENCES, "qualitative assessment" (Manuel Bachtold, Aurélie Chesnais, David Cross, Karine Molvinger, and Valérie Munier, 2014-2018).
+- FORMSCIENCES, “Qualitative Evaluation” (Manuel Bachtold, Aurélie Chesnais, David Cross, Karine Molvinger, and Valérie Munier, 2014–2018).

-- Learning Languages Through the Body (Stéphane Soulaine, Sylvie Perez, and Aldo Gennai, 2018–2019).
+- Learning Languages Through Movement (Stéphane Soulaine, Sylvie Perez, and Aldo Gennai, 2018–2019).

-- LEXIFORM Lexicon and Training (Brahim Azaoui, Clément Barniaudy, Christine Boutevin, Catherine Dupuy, and Valérie Munier, 2019).
+- LEXIFORM: Lexicon and Training (Brahim Azaoui, Clément Barniaudy, Christine Boutevin, Catherine Dupuy, and Valérie Munier, 2019).

 - Research on Multimodality and Multilingualism in Literature for Language Teaching (MULTIPLL, Brahim Azaoui, 2019).